daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 I chose Home Credit Default Risk as it has many datasets to explore, analyze and visualize.
 I will upgrade it gradually with more in-depth analysis and viz.
 The class required only SQL, Scala, Hadoop, Hive, HDFS, Zeppelin.
 However, I also used Python, Tableau, Power BI to improve a wide range of skills.

+## Next Phase (Future Improvement):

+Analyzing the level of risk in each category of fields would be important.
+Credit score is one of significant metrics to analyze the risk level of an individual client.
+Other crucial metrics to evaluate the risk level could be:

+- Debt-to-income illustrates the level of debt of an individual based on his/her total income

+- Average length of employment explains the labor market and employment background correlating with risky or unrisky individuals

+Predicitng risky clients using Classification models could be developed and optimized in the upcoming stage using datasets with more features than the current versions.

 ## Category:

 - Banking